 this interactive presentation on how your brain can benefit from short breaks.

-Each participant leaves with a customized personal recess practice based on their workload, their personality and their own childhood play.
+Each participant leaves with a stronger understanding brain science plus a self-designed personal break based on workload, personality and even childhood play.

 Susan is a longtime nonprofit leader and play evangelist, who developed

 “Take Five” for the Pentagon and now presents it to schools, hospitals,

 companies, and nonprofits.
 Adaptable for workshop or keynote, group size 20-500.

 "It was a great opportunity to think differently about a workday.
 In many cases, I have made more justifications for 'why I don't have time for a break'.
 But in reality, small breaks provide for better brain output!" -J.K., Research and Policy Associate, Justice Policy Institute